DerekGloudemans/fast-trajectory-annotator/README.md

 - [X] Associate objects with GPS objects
 - [X] Automatically advance camera and frame after selecting a box based on next GPS location
 - [X] Add some method for making sure we don't miss any GPS objects currently in the pipeline
-- [ ] Make it easy to add 2 annotations per object per frame
+- [X] Make it easy to add 2 annotations per object per frame - added the `hop` function
+- [ ] Add last-travel-time list per camera pair and add smart_advance for non GPS-paired vehicles